nikefn/nikefn.github.io/_posts/2025-04-13-personalproject_paint.markdown

 ## Painting a Painting

 I did it!
-I painted a painting :)! *Text to follow*
+I painted a painting :)!

 ![My Panting1](assets/images/proj-paint/0.jpeg)... and it's up on the wall in my living room!